catalystneuro/jadhav-lab-to-nwb/src/jadhav_lab_to_nwb/rivera_and_shukla_2025/rivera_and_shukla_2025_notes.md

         CoopLearnProject/CohortAS1/Social W/50%/XFN2-XFN4/09-13-2023
         CoopLearnProject/CohortAS1/Social W/50%/XFN2-XFN4/09-14-2023
 - One of the sessions (ex.
 CoopLearnProject/CohortAS1/Social W/100%/XFN1-XFN3/07-15-2023) have incomplete epochs
+    - This is just a video of the mazes without behavior --> skipping
 - 2 of the sessions (ex.
 CoopLearnProject/CohortAS1/Social W/100%/XFN1-XFN3/07-27-2023) have corrupted hdf5 (and csv) files
     - Skipping corrupted DLC
     - Full List